LSH0102/LLMSys/README.md

-# Personal Homework Solution of cmu11868：LLMSys
+# Personal Solution to Homeworks of CMU11868：LLMSYS
 My personal homework solutions.

 This project repository is for learning and communication purposes only.